Ayurvedic Medicine – The Origins of Ayurveda

 How the Vedas and Ayurveda relate to each other?

-How is Ayurveda linked with your life energy?
+How is Ayurvedic Medicine linked with your life energy?

 The yogic theory believes that when the mind, body, and soul connect with each other in harmony, it brings good health.
 Meditation, Relaxation and balance helps to keep them working harmoniously.
 It is also believed that the human body is made up of five basic elements like air, fire, water, earth, and space.
 These elements combine together in pairs and form life energy or doshas which controls the working of your body.
 There are three major types of dosha as mentioned in Ayurveda.
 They are: